America (1924 film): Plot

 The story shifts between the viewpoints of Loyalists in Upstate New York and Patriots in Massachusetts and Virginia.
 Later in the film, in New York, a little-remembered sub-plot takes place.
-Captain Walter Butler (Lionel Barrymore), a ruthless Loyalist officer, leads the Iroquois in viciously barraging attacks against American settlers, including the massacre of women and children who are siding with the Patriots.
+Captain Walter Butler, a ruthless Loyalist officer, leads the Iroquois in viciously barraging attacks against American settlers, including the massacre of women and children who are siding with the Patriots.

-In Lexington, Massachusetts, Nathan Holden (Neil Hamilton) works as an express rider and minuteman for the Boston Committee of Public Safety.
-At a mission to deliver a dispatch to the Virginia General Assembly, he meets Nancy Montague (Carol Dempster) and falls in love with her, but her father, Justice Montague, (Erville Alderson), a Loyalist judge, is not impressed with the rider.
+In Lexington, Massachusetts, Nathan Holden works as an express rider and minuteman for the Boston Committee of Public Safety.
+At a mission to deliver a dispatch to the Virginia General Assembly, he meets Nancy Montague and falls in love with her, but her father, Justice Montague, a Loyalist judge, is not impressed with the rider.
 Captain Butler tries unsuccessfully to court Nancy.
 Nathan and Nancy declare that regardless of which side he fights for, they will always love each other.
 While visiting in Massachusetts, Justice Montague is accidentally shot by Nathan Holden.
-Nancy Montague's brother, Charles Montague (Charles Emmett Mack), is influenced by George Washington's heroism and decides that he wants to support the colonists.
+Nancy Montague's brother, Charles Montague, is influenced by George Washington's heroism and decides that he wants to support the colonists.
 However, he dies shortly after being wounded at the Battle of Bunker Hill.
 Nancy hides the truth from her father when she tells him that her brother died fighting for the Crown.

-Nancy and her father travel to Mohawk Valley, New York, to the home of her uncle Ashleigh Montague while Holden visits George Washington (Arthur Dewey) at Valley Forge.
+Nancy and her father travel to Mohawk Valley, New York, to the home of her uncle Ashleigh Montague while Holden visits George Washington at Valley Forge.
 He gets sent to New York with Morgan's raiders to settle down the Native American attacks up north.
 Butler occupies the Montague estate.
 His men kill Montague's brother and he arrests Montague and takes Nancy prisoner.
 Holden arrives to spy on Butler and overhears his plans for a massacre attack.
 He leaves to sound the alarm, reluctantly leaving Nancy behind with Butler.
 Butler plans to force himself on Nancy, but the Native Americans decide to attack immediately and Butler is compelled to join them.
 Nancy escapes when Butler leaves for the battle, and she and Montague reach the fort safely before the attack.
 The attackers mount ruthless attack on the fort, ultimately breaching the walls and killing many settlers.
 The Morgan's raiders arrive and liberate the fort, saving the lives of Montague and Nancy.
 A separate group of militia and Native Americans chase down and kill Butler, putting a stop to his plan.
 Montague believes in Holden's worth, and allows him and Nancy to be together.
 The film concludes with the surrender of Lord Cornwallis at the Siege of Yorktown in 1781 and the first inauguration of George Washington as president of the United States in 1789.